imjoy-team/imjoy-elfinder/README.md

 2. For remote servers, use it via the Jupyter proxy such that the access will be protected by jupyter token or password. also, do not turn off the authentication in Jupyter.

 3. For running it locally, we use allow-origin header (CORS) to protect access from a random website, for that to work, please use a modern browser and keep it updated.

+4. Update Jupyter elFinder regularly with 'pip install -U jupyter-elfinder', in case there is security updates.

 ## License